 Criminals may cold call you claiming there are problems with your computer and they can help you to solve them.
-They often use the names of well-known companies such as Microsoft, Apple.
-They may even use the name of your broadband provider to sound more legitimate.
+They often use the names of well-known companies such as Microsoft, Apple or your broadband provider to sound more legitimate.

-The criminals will ask you to complete a number of actions on your computer, and they may even be able to demonstrate an 'error'.
+The criminals will ask you to complete a number of actions on your computer, they may even be able to demonstrate an 'error'.
 They may instruct you to download what is known as a 'Remote Access Tool'.
 This gives the criminal access to everything on your computer.
-They can access and copy your data, or download malware onto your computer to monitor what you do in the future.
+They can access and copy your data, or download malware on to your computer to monitor what you do in the future.